 You can also use Mach APIs if you have root access.
 I don't

 remember many of the details here.
-I believe Activity Monitor works
+I believe Activity Monitor

-If going that far, probably launching ps and parsing its output would
+If going that far, probably launching ps and parsing its output

-that's not too probable.
+offer, and that's not too probable.